Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 - Make up all classwork from all absences

 ## Attendance
 Just like any job, attendance at Make School is required and a key component of your success.
-Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
-Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.
+Attendance is being on site from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching, and school meetings, and working in the study labs when not in a scheduled session.
+Working onsite allows you to learn with your peers, have access to support from TAs, instructors, and others, and is vital to your learning.

 Attendance requirements for scheduled sessions are:
 - No more than two no call no shows per term in any scheduled session.